Ankita Lokhande Celebrates Birthday With Alleged BF Vicky, Pavitra Rishta Actors, Mouni & Others

 - What Do The Bracelet Lines On The Palm Reveal?

-Ankita Lokhande, who became household name with the role of Archana on Ekta Kapoor's popular show Pavitra Rishta, celebrated her 34th birthday with her close friends which included actors from television and Bollywood industries.
+Ankita Lokhande, who became a household name with the role of Archana on Ekta Kapoor's popular show Pavitra Rishta, celebrated her 34th birthday with her close friends which included actors from television and Bollywood industries.
 From Bollywood, Manikarnika star Kangana Ranaut attended the party.
 From the tinsel town, Ankita's Pavitra Rishta friends, Shruti and Mishthi, Arjun Bijlani, Mouni Roy, Sanjeeda Sheikh and others graced the party.
 Ankita's alleged boyfriend Vicky Jain was also spotted at the party.

 Although Vicky and Ankita weren't posing together as a couple, Vicky was spotted in the group picture.
-Check out the SECOND picture in the slider - the guy behind Ankita and Mouni is Vicky.
-Also, check other pictures from Ankita's birthday party.
+Check pictures from Ankita's birthday party.

 Ankita & Kangana